SeanJM/animate/README.md

       transition: opacity 0.3s;
     }

-    .menu.is-active {
+    .menu._animated-in {
+      opacity: 1;
       left: 0;
-      opacity: 1;
     }

-When we add .is-active, we get a nice opacity transition--but take it away, and the menu disapears instantly.
+When we add ._animated-in, we get a nice opacity transition--but take it away, and the menu disapears instantly.

 So, the problem is fairly clear--we need an outro class inbetween the hidden state and the visible state.
 This is where this script comes in, solving this problem.